 James Yi: Manager of the local branch of the East-West Employment Agency, he's been under pressure from his district manager to raise revenues.
 Seeing an opportunity to keep his job and help bring people in from China, James willingly got involved with helping the Qi Leong smuggle illegal immigrants into the U.S. By processing fake applications and phony papers, Yi has helped several hundred people illegally enter the country.
 At first he thought he was helping people from his homeland make better lives for themselves, while making his manager happy.
 After seeing how the tong exploited the people James helped bring in, he realized he wasn't really helping people at all.
-Yi knows he's in too deep, and faces either a long jail sentence or death at the hands of the tong, so he continues to help the Qi Leong, but has started drinking heavily.
+Yi knows he's in too deep, and faces either a long jail sentence or death at the more importantly, the tong.